-Small Business Saturday 2019 happens on Saturday, November 30.
+Small Business Saturday 2023 happens on November 25.
 While the date for Small Business Saturday changes every year, it’s always the Saturday after Thanksgiving.
-This is a huge event for small businesses during the holiday season.
+This is a huge event for local small businesses during the holiday season.
 As most people know, national Small Business Saturday lands between Black Friday and Cyber Monday, which are two of the biggest consumer spending days of the year.
 However, most of that spending happens at large retail chains.

 Enter Small Business Saturday.
 Launched by American Express in 2010, this celebration of small businesses aims to inspire shoppers to support local businesses.
-Since its launch, the day has been fully adopted by consumers and the U.S. government alike, helping to spur on the Shop Small® movement.
-In 2011, the U.S. Senate unanimously passed a resolution supporting Small Business Saturday and, in 2018, more than 7,500 Neighborhood Champions have promoted the day, across all 50 states.
+Since its launch, the day has been fully adopted by consumers and the U.S. government alike, helping to spur the Shop Small® movement.
+In 2011, the U.S. Senate unanimously passed a resolution supporting Small Business Saturday and, in recent years, thousands of Neighborhood Champions have promoted the day, across all 50 states.

-This is incredibly important for our economy because small businesses make up over 99% of the businesses in this country.
-Plus, having large numbers of consumers venture out to “shop small” at their neighborhood stores and restaurants benefits more than the individual merchants: An average of 67 cents of every dollar spent at small businesses stays in the local community.
-So, if you buy a new handbag at a small business owner’s shop on Main Street, the owner and the employees of that store will most likely use the money made from that handbag to buy goods and services from other local businesses.
+This is incredibly important for our economy because there are over 33 million small businesses in the U.S. Plus, having large numbers of consumers “shop small” at stores and restaurants benefits more than the individual merchants: An average of 68 cents of every dollar spent at small businesses stays in the local community.
+On top of this, every dollar spent at small businesses creates an additional $0.48 in local business activity.
+So, if you buy a new handbag from a mom and pop business, the owner and their employees will likely use the money to buy goods or services from other local small businesses.

 Shop Small Map and Small Business Saturday Logo

-First, it’s important to let consumers know you are a small business.
-This may sound obvious, but not every brick-and-mortar shop on Main Street is a locally owned small business.
+First, it’s important to let consumers know you’re a small business.
+This may sound obvious, but not every shop on Main Street is a locally owned small business.
 Some of them are part of larger retailers and franchises.
-There are many ways that you can advertise your small business status.
+There are many ways that you can advertise your status.
 One of the simpler ways is by reaching out to American Express.

 Using the Small Business Saturday Logo to Attract Customers to Your Business